MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Get-ADPrincipalGroupMembership.md

 Required: False
 Position: Named
-Default value: DefaultNC; Provider: Default is to use the Partition that you are currently in.
-Else, use DefaultNC (IE: If you are in the RootDSE)
+Default value: DefaultNC; Provider: The default is to use the Partition that you are currently in.
+Otherwise, use DefaultNC (that is, if you are in the RootDSE)
 Accept pipeline input: False
 Accept wildcard characters: False
 ```